Holiday and Travel Scams

 Contest Holiday Scam :

-Contest scam is amongst the most successful scams throughout the year and people tend to fall more during the holidays with holiday related phony lotteries.
-Wisely structured emails are formed and sent to prospective victims stating they have won a lottery they never entered and have to pay some taxes or fees to claim the prize.
+Contest scam is among the most successful scams throughout the year, and people tend to fall for it even more during the holidays due to holiday-related phony lotteries.
+Wisely structured emails are created and sent to prospective victims, claiming they have won a lottery they never entered and must pay taxes or fees to claim the prize.
 Remember, you can never win a lottery you never entered.
-And in case of a legitimate lottery, the taxes or fees are deducted from your prize.
+In the case of a legitimate lottery, any applicable taxes or fees are typically deducted from the prize amount, not paid upfront.

 Case studies:

-Holiday fraud takes many forms but the result is always the same for the victims; financial loss and disappointment.
-Following are few case studies of victims of holiday and travel scams:
+Holiday fraud takes many forms, but the result is always the same for the victims—financial loss and disappointment.
+Below are a few case studies of individuals who fell victim to holiday and travel scams:

-3. Edgar received a refund of $100 from a cruise company whose booking was made through fraudulent travel agent.
+Edgar received a refund of $100 from a cruise company after discovering that his booking had been made through a fraudulent travel agent.
+The cruise company was not responsible for the scam but issued a small refund as a gesture of goodwill.